nsbrokeboy/nsbrokeboy/README.md

 I'am 21 years old .NET Software Developer from Kazan, Russia

 Here are a few more facts about me:
-* Programming on C# for more than 1 year
+* Programming on C# for more than 2 years
 * I'm currently working at BARS Group company

 ## 🔧 Technologies & Tools